 ISO 14971 and the Risk Management of Medical Devices

-Each medical device category necessitates its dedicated Technical File.
-Crafting these files can be perplexing, potentially leading to Notified Bodies identifying non-conformities if the correct data and format are not precise.
+Each medical device category requires its own Technical File.
+Creating these files can be confusing, potentially leading to Notified Bodies identifying non-conformities if the correct data and format are not precise.

 Ensuring precision in your Technical Files is vital.
 To achieve this, entrust the task to experts in regulatory affairs.
 Their expertise guarantees compliance, minimizing costly errors.
 Patient Guards consultancy services, staffed by skilled and qualified professionals, offer to create Technical Files for new devices or convert files from the older medical device directives.